etc-msu/etc/etc/docs/recommended_equipment.rst

 **Whiteboards:**

-Claridge, Series 4, Type A, White LCS Writing Surface, Aluminum Frame with Map Rail, Marker Tray, All Mounting Hardware, Include Markers, Erasure & One 8oz.
-Bottle of Whiteboard Cleaner.
+PolyVision e3 ceramic steel surface, Aluminum Frame with Map Rail, Marker Tray.
 These should be purchased in 2’-0” increments to save custom manufacturing costs.
 Price varies by size installation cost will apply.
+Contact Facilities Management for ordering and installation details and cost.

 *Except for Epson EAP agreement prices, the above figures are an estimate of charges based on the latest retail pricing.
 Actual street and contract pricing may be lower.*